Lisa-NJ/linux-nginx-php-fpm-vue/linux-cmd.md

 Disks + GParted + Cmd / 60GB source ssd + 8GB target ssd

 [1/4 Resize]
-GParted / Resize  4279MB --> 4900MB
+GParted / Resize  4279MB --> 4900MB ～ same as $ resize2fs -p '/dev/sdx2' 4900M
 $ sgdisk -e /dev/sdx
 => move the secondary GPT to the back of the disk

 [2/4 Clone]
-$ dd larger disk to smaller disk
+$ sudo dd if=/dev/sdX of=/dev/sdY status=progress
 => blank small ssd on Disks, no Partition Table

 $ sgdisk /dev/sdX -R /dev/sdY
 => replicate Partiotion Table
 caution!
 Secondary header was placed beyond the disk's limits!
 Moving the header, but other problems may occur!

--- can be fixed by opening up GParted ...
+-- can be fixed by rerunning GParted & Resize

 [3/4 Img]
 use: 8GB target ssd